paulfioravanti/steno-dictionaries/src/command/application/README.md

 # Application Custom Commands

-The [AppleScript][] file contained in this directory contains functionality that relates to "activating" (opening) macOS applications and/or bringing their main window into focus in order to **use** them (hence the script name).
+The [AppleScript][] files contained in this directory contain functionality that relates to:

+- "Activating" (opening) macOS applications and/or bringing their main window into focus in order to **use** them (hence the script name).
+- Opening a web-based application (with Google Chrome) using its URL.

 These scripts are referenced in the [`command-applications.json`][] dictionary.

-Depending on the application, the way it needed to be activated or brought into focus differed.
+Depending on the macOS application, the way it needed to be activated or brought into focus differed.

 For Plover itself, because no steno strokes are going to be listened for if it is not activated already, a stroke can only be used to bring it, and all its